Bronwen and her family have enjoyed collecting many things, including fans, clocks, books and shells.

 Fans were often used for storing information.
 It may be a poem, a list of holy days, or (like an autograph book) for people's signatures, especially at dances where young people met.

-They have also been utilised as menu cards, as in one of the fans above, and as a souvenir, as in the fan from Bali below.
+They have also been utilized as menu cards, as in one of the fans above, and as a souvenir, as in the fan from Bali below.

 Fans are still useful today.
 A folding fan is a convenient addition to a lady's handbag in case of warm weather.
-Fans can be an elegant addition to a wedding, perhaps matching the coordinated colours of the wedding and with a message printed on them as a favour for guests.
+Fans can be an elegant addition to a wedding, perhaps matching the coordinated colors of the wedding and with a message printed on them as a favor for guests.
 A lovely idea and a reminder of a more leisurely and graceful age.